Wheelchairs and mobility scooters

 The scooter is safe and easy to use and trained staff are available to show you how to use it.
 Anyone over the age of 18 with limited mobility, from wheelchair users to the elderly, can use it to move around the city.

-This scooter is one of several available from 12 locations around Wellington City and for more information about the other scooters follow the link here (external link) .
+This scooter is one of several available from 12 locations around Wellington city – Find out more on mobility transport and scooter hire (external link) .

-To book the scooter you just need to show some form of ID and you can book it for up to 4 hours - advanced bookings are recommended.
+To book the scooter you just need to show some form of ID and you can book it for up to four hours – advanced bookings are recommended.

 There is limited capability for wheelchair and mobility devices access.
 The crew will make every effort to ensure wheelchair users can come on board.
 Motorised wheelchairs in particular are very difficult as crew have to lift them on board.
 In most cases top deck access is available as the wheelchair can be wheeled or lifted up the gangway and this allows disembarkation from the top deck on outlying wharves.